oracle/node-oracledb/doc/api.md

 determined by user benchmarking.

-The default prefetch size was heuristically chosen to give decent performance for developers who don't read documentation.
+The default prefetch size was heuristically chosen to give decent performance for developers who do not read documentation.
 Skilled developers should benchmark their applications and adjust the prefetch value of each query for optimum performance, memory use, and network utilization.